 Welcome to Political Science at Memorial

-While many of our students go on to professional positions in the civil service, our undergraduate and graduate students regularly receive admission to leading MA and PhD programs with generous funding packages.
-In fact, over the last four years, 12 students from our department have been awarded prestigious Social Sciences and Humanities Research Council (SSHRC) fellowships.
+While many of our students go on to professional positions in the civil service, our undergraduate and graduate students are regularly admitted to leading MA and PhD programs with generous funding packages.

 (Information on this site pertains primarily to Political Science at our St. John's campus.
 See also Grenfell Campus information.)